 - license number/tag info

 - your name, address and phone

 If the phone is unattended when you call, please leave a message clearly stating the above information.
-Messages are checked remotely when the pound is closed so please do not hesitate to call outside normal business hours.
+Messages are checked remotely when the shelter is closed so please do not hesitate to call outside normal business hours.

 If you find an animal or observe one which appears to be stray or loose, first, consider the safety of the animal and yourself.
 A frightened and possibly sick or injured animal may behave unpredictably.
-Call the pound and provide as many details as you are able about the animal as well as contact information for yourself.
+Call the shelter and provide as many details as you are able about the animal as well as contact information for yourself.
 Try to give the precise area the animal was seen, or streets and landmarks that are nearby, to help identify the approximate location of the animal.